BDC Hamburger Icon

 What is financial tracking?

-Financial tracking, also known as expense tracking, is the process of keeping tabs on your income and spending, ideally on a daily basis.
+Financial tracking, also known as expense tracking, is the process of keeping tabs on your income and spending — ideally on a daily basis.
 It’s achieved by recording receipts, invoices and business expenses on an accounting ledger.
 Tracking your finances goes hand in hand with creating a business budget.

-Without financial tracking, “you will have no idea of whether you are making a profit or have a loss,” Maxine Stern, a former business mentor for Chapel Hill-Durham SCORE, told us.
+Without financial tracking, “you will have no idea of whether you are making a profit or have a loss,” Maxine Stern, a former business mentor for Chapel Hill-Durham SCORE, told business.com.
 “I’ve had clients who think they are making a profit but, for various reasons, didn’t see they were losing money.
 If they were tracking expenses, they would have noticed.”

 Editor’s note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.